Lauren Crazybull is Alberta’s first provincial Artist in Residence.

 Submission of this application form does not guarantee the Artist in Residence’s attendance of the proposed invitation.

 This information is collected so that we may provide you with updates.

 The personal information is being collected and used pursuant to section 33(c) and section 39(1)(a) of the Freedom of Information and Protection of Privacy Act.

 Questions about the FOIP Act may be directed to the Information Access and Privacy office at (780) 427-5848.

-Alberta Culture and Tourism, Arts Branch
+Alberta Culture, Multiculturalism and Status of Women, Arts Branch

 10708 105 Avenue NW